 Students tardy to class will report to the principal's office for a tardy slip.
 If the tardy is unexcused, the student will receive a d-hall.
 Detention halls will not be issued for a student's lack of materials or homework unless deemed a discipline problem.
 This and other minor infractions will be dealt with by the teacher at his/her reasonable discretion.
 Major discipline problems shall result in the teacher filling out a discipline referral notice and sending the student to the principal's office.
 A teacher may opt to hold his/her own detention hall before or after school or during the lunch period.
+Students in d-hall must bring materials and will work on school related work.
+The reading of magazines or library/pleasure books will not be allowed.
+Students with no materials to work on will be given work by the d-hall monitor.
 For an absence in d-hall, two (2) additional days of detention will be issued.
 Should a student fail to serve the additional detention hall, then 3 days' ISS will be assigned.
 For excessive detentions, three (3) days of ISS will be assigned upon the 10th d-hall.
 A record of all detentions will be kept.